Five Dollar Wrench

 "It's in the produce aisle."

-"No, no. To your left.
-He's got a raspberry sticker on his laptop."
+"No, Shay, on your left.
+That guy has a raspberry sticker on his laptop."

 I asked Google.